 If someone passes you, slow to let their dust clear.
 Don’t be that person who insists on being the fastest on the road (see the point above).
 If someone wants to pass, just let them.. and then let their dust clear.
 Hanging out in someone’s dust cloud reduces visibility and could increase your risk of a rock in your windshield.
 We seldom even encountered other drivers on the road (usually other travelers), so it wasn’t an issue to just slow down when we did.

 Carry your passport.
 You should do this anyway.
 But it’s particularly important in Namibia, as you might encounter periodic checkpoints on the roads.
 Officers (sometimes pretty imposingly armed) might ask for your destination, identification, and if you’re transporting any produce.
-Some larger vehicles were even stopped and inspected, though we weren’t really subjected to this.
+They even stopped and inspected some larger vehicles, though we avoided this.

 Know the names of the places you’ve left and where you’re going next.
 We were asked this everywhere we went: every new campground, park, attraction, and checkpoint.
 Should you go missing, there is a paper-trail log of where you’ve been and where you intended to go next – much like a through-hiking registry.

 Memorize your license plate number.
 This goes with the above.
 Every campsite we checked in at asked for this, and we were caught, on more than one occasion, needing to dash quickly outside to remember the elusive digits on our license plate.
-It wasn’t until one of our last days that we realized our helpful rental agency were kind enough to jot this down right on the keychain.. doh!
+It wasn’t until one of our last days that we realized our helpful rental agency kindly jotted this down right on the keychain.. doh!

 When driving on dirt, open the canopy vent.
 Thats right: open the vent on the back of the truck.
 This sounded entirely counterintuitive to us; wouldn’t opening it let more dust in?
 But no!
 This actually breaks an otherwise vacuum situation, which would suck in dust kicked up from the rear tires.
-We made the mistake of forgetting to open this only once, and our things were simply covered in dust.
+We made the mistake of forgetting to open this only once, and we stopped to find dust covered everything.
 There’s honestly no preventing dust, but this reduces the intensity.

 Use four-wheel drive only when you need to.
 This should be very rare.
 We only used it once; two-wheel drive was sufficient for almost all conditions.
 I could see our needing this more during the wet season, but we were fine during the winter.
 And even if you do need it, familiarize yourself with how to engage it and which situations require which gears.